Complaint Handling Code 2024 FAQs

 • How many stages should our complaints policy have?

-Landlord complaints policies must have two stages.
+Landlords must operate a 2 stage complaints process for handling complaints covered by this Code.
 A landlord is not permitted to have any informal complaint stages, additional stages beyond stage 2 or any less than 2 stages.

 To make the complaints process clear to residents, landlords should refer to the two stages as stage 1 and stage 2.